ScooterDelta/react-vite-federation-playground/README.md

 ## Goals

-- Set up a micro frontend host supporting React with Vite
+- [ ] Set up a micro frontend host supporting React with Vite
-  - The host should supply a rendered header menu
+  - [ ] The host should supply a rendered header menu
-  - The host should provide top level routing
+  - [ ] The host should provide top level routing
-- Set up two micro frontend clients supporting React with Vite
+- [x] Set up two micro frontend clients supporting React with Vite
-- Set up best practices for general purpose tools
+- [ ] Set up best practices for general purpose tools
-  - ESLint, Vite, React Router, React Query, Prettier, Editor Config
+  - [ ] ESLint, Vite, React Router, React Query, Prettier, Editor Config
-- Set up a Docker Container for the root application than can be easily "run" by the clients for debugging.
+- [ ] Set up a Docker Container for the root application than can be easily "run" by the clients for debugging.
-  - Focus on a clean developer experience for independent UI apps outside of the container.
+  - [ ] Focus on a clean developer experience for independent UI apps outside of the container.

+### Stretch Goals

+- [ ] Set up SSR or Edge SSR for initial page load and router initialization support
+- [ ] Set up MonoRepo supporting / restrictive tools (e.g. `eslint-plugin-import` and `eslint-plugin-boundaries`)
+- [ ] Set up dynamic routing support - loading Micro Applications from API Endpoint registry.

 ### Tools